barty-s/client_list_app/README.md

 - I would like to improve the pb and goal time inputs to include "ss" to make their pace times more accurate.

+### Future Enhancements

 - During testing it became apparent that if the race date falls into the past naturally, and then the user selects to view the client, the countdown will be diplayed as a positive integer.
-To resolve this issue I would like to add new fuctions to deal with this scenario. would also like to remove the Days Til Race column in the Googlesheet so that if the user is viewing that, they will not see the countdown, as it may not be up-to-date.
+To resolve this issue I would like to add new fuctions to deal with this scenario.
+I would also like to remove the Days Til Race column in the Googlesheet so that if the user is viewing that, they will not see the countdown, as it may not be up-to-date.

 ## Technologies